apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 Adding More Hosts to the Cluster
 ''''''''''''''''''''''''''''''''

-With the bonds (if any) established on the master, you should add additional, slave hosts.
+With the bonds (if any) established on the primary, you should add additional, secondary hosts.
 Run the following command for all additional hosts to be added to the cluster.
-This will cause the host to join the master in a single XenServer pool.
+This will cause the host to join the primary in a single XenServer pool.

 .. parsed-literal::

-   # xe pool-join master-address=[master IP] master-username=root
+   # xe pool-join master-address=[primary IP] master-username=root
    master-password=[your password]